Ahsan888/Scraper-for-Coal-India/README.md

 # Scraper-for-Coal-India
-This is a data to scrape data off Coal India Website.
+This is a bot to scrape data off Coal India Website.